View Related Sites

-No. The MAT is administered by Cambridge Assessment Admissions Testing.
-We make sure that a university that you have applied to will not know whether or not you have applied to the other one.
-This is in line with the UCAS position that no institution should be aware of which other institutions you have applied to.
-The institutions only find out much later, when you have decided which offers to accept or if you have no live choices, for example you are unsuccessful at all choices, or you decline the offers you have.
+Cambridge Assessment Admissions Testing will not tell any of the universities where else you have applied.
+This is in line with the UCAS position that no institution should be aware of which other institutions you have applied to at this stage.
+The institutions only find out much later, when you have decided which offers to accept.

 No. Extra time is not allowed for candidates without English as their first language.

 Access Arrangements are available if you have a disability or special requirement, and are entitled to support for other exams.

 You need to inform your centre of any special requirements when they register you for the test.

 For more information about Access Arrangements, please visit our Useful documents section.

 Requests for special consideration are used to indicate to institutions that a candidate suffered temporary illness, injury or indisposition at the time of the assessment.
 They may also be used to indicate that there were problems with an aspect of the administration of the test, such as a fire alarm during the test session.

 For more information, and to fill in an online form, please visit our Useful documents section.

 If you would like to know your test results, please ask the relevant Oxford college as part of Oxford’s usual feedback process.

 If you would like to know your test results, please ask the Maths department as part of Imperial’s usual feedback process (see the Undergraduate admissions policy under Admissions).